ArbitrumFoundation/docs/docs/partials/_glossary-partial.md

 <p>A series of smart contracts responsible for bridging ERC20 tokens on Ethereum to Arbitrum chains like <a href="/dao-glossary#arbitrum-one">Arbitrum One</a> or <a href="/dao-glossary#arbitrum-nova">Arbitrum Nova</a> and back.
 The standard gateway keeps the L1 token escrowed on Ethereum and mints/burns the L2 token representation upon deposits/withdrawals. </p>

 ### Tally {#tally}
+<p>Web interface that can be used to interact with Arbitrum Governance contracts, including viewing, submitting, and voting on <a href="/dao-glossary#governance-proposal">Governance proposal</a>s. <a href="https://www.tally.xyz/gov/arbitrum">Link</a></p>

 <p></p>